MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 | ---- | --------- | ------- | ----------- |
 | `title` | Optional | String | The new title to use for this tab.
 If omitted, this command will revert the tab title back to its original value. |

-### Open tab renamer
+### Open tab rename text box ([Preview](https://aka.ms/terminal-preview))

 This command changes the tab title into a text field that lets you edit the title for the current tab.
 Clearing the text field will reset the tab title back to the default for the current shell instance.

 **Command name:** `openTabRenamer`